kunalprompt/kite/README.md

 2. Simple Text/HTML Messages/Templates for logs

-3. Buffer to store log messages
+3. Buffer to store log messages (In case process closes before buffer flush threshold, then all the pending messages will be handled approporiately.)

 ----------------------
 ## Sample Kite Email